SEB-9-BH/first-react-lesson/conditional-rendering/README.md

 ## Conditional rendering

-JavaScript provides many tools for handling conditional logic, but not all work in JSX.
+JavaScript provides many tools for handling conditional logic, but not all of these tools work in JSX.
 For example, let's say we wanted to add a "Task Completed" prefix to our `<p>` tag if `todo.done` is true.
 We might think to use an `if...else` statement like this:

 ```jsx
 const App = () => {